rsthomp/tutorial/README.md

 # Basic Tutorial: Guess the Correlation Game
-[Empirica](https://empirica.ly/) is an open-source JavaScript framework for running multiplayer interactive experiments and games in the browser.This tutorial walks you through building a simple, but fully functional experiment that demonstrates many of the core features of Empirica.
+[Empirica](https://empirica.ly/) is an open-source JavaScript framework for running multiplayer interactive experiments and games in the browser.
+This tutorial walks you through building a simple, but a fully functional experiment that demonstrates many of the core features of Empirica.

-This will guide you step by step, from install and run a local instance to deploy and test your first Empirica experiment in real world.
-For the purposes of this tutorial, we will build a multiplayer and interactive 'Guess the Correlation' game.
+This will guide you step by step, from installing and running a local instance to deploying and testing your first Empirica experiment in the real world.
+For this tutorial, we will build a multiplayer and interactive 'Guess the Correlation' game.
 This is similar to the experiment we used for our paper: [The Wisdom of the Network: How Adaptive Networks Promote Collective Intelligence][1]

  [1]: https://arxiv.org/abs/1805.04766